-As described above, the three principal components of our executive compensation program for our Named Executive Officers in 2020 were base salary, annual performance-based bonus opportunity and equity compensation.
-In line with our pay for performance philosophy, we structured a significant portion of our Named Executive Officers' 2020 compensation to be variable, at risk and tied directly to our measurable performance in the form of performance-based bonuses and equity incentives.
+As described above, the three principal components of our executive compensation program for our Named Executive Officers in 2021 were base salary, annual performance-based bonuses and long-term equity compensation.
+In line with our pay for performance philosophy, we structured a significant portion of our Named Executive Officers' 2021 compensation to be variable, at-risk and tied directly to our measurable performance in the form of annual performance-based bonuses and long-term equity compensation.

-Base Salaries
+Base Salary